-In Fountain-Source on page 507, G. de Purucker described Avalokitesvara as the "entitative buddhi of cosmic Kama" whereas Amitabha ia the "wisdom or intelligence of the solar universe."
+In Fountain-Source on page 507, G. de Purucker described Avalokitesvara as the "entitative buddhi of cosmic Kama" whereas Amitabha is the "wisdom or intelligence of the solar universe."
 This means that Avalokitesvara corresponds with the Alaya and Amitabha with the Paramatman in a solar system.
 Here, he is equating Avalokitesvara with his female aspect, Kwan-Yin.
-Kwan-Yin is the secondary darkness (6th cosmical principle) in the Mundane Egg which serves as the underbelly of the shining light of Kwan-Shi-Yin (7th cosmical principle).
-But it is not as simple as this since, as H.P.
+Now, Kwan-Yin is the secondary darkness (6th cosmical principle) in the Mundane Egg which serves as the underbelly of the shining light of Kwan-Shi-Yin (7th cosmical principle).
+But it is not so simple since, as H.P.
 Blavatsky explained in The Secret Doctrine 1:471, Kwan-Shi-Yin is also the "Self-manifested" and the "Son of the Father."
 He both rides Kala-Hansa (the "black aquatic bird") and is Kala-Hansa (as in the relationship between Brahman and Brahma).
 Therefore, Kwan-Shi-Yin is a dual symbol representing the 7th cosmical principle (the Father in the Mundane Egg) as well as the 5th cosmical principle (the Son in the Mundane Egg).
 While H.P.
-Blavatsky often labelled the Father as the 1st Logos and the Son as the 2nd Logos, T. Subba Row in his Collected Writings 2:416 said it is "not so in reality" since the child emanates from the womb of the Mother or the 2nd Logos; the darkness of the Mother intervenes between the two shining lights.
+Blavatsky often labelled the Father as the 1st Logos and the Son as the 2nd Logos, T. Subba Row in his Collected Writings 2:416 said it is "not so in reality" since the child emanates from the womb of the Mother or the 2nd Logos.
+The darkness of the Mother intervenes between the two shining lights.
 Kwan-Yin, as the 6th cosmical principle, is the spouse of the Father and the Mother of the child.
 Thus, the upper three cosmical principles (7th, 6th, and 5th) mirror the pattern of the immaculate white disk (1st Logos), the dull black ground (2nd Logos), and the central point (3rd Logos) to reflect the order of the Divine Thought into the Mundane Egg.

 It is Fohat that brings the quaternary of suns into union.
 The "Divine Son" (the central point) breaks forth and Fohat "becomes the propelling force which causes the ONE to become TWO and THREE--on the Cosmic plane of manifestation."
 If one reviews G. de Purucker's diagram in Fountain-Source on page 437, the "ONE" (Central Sun) corresponds to Paramatman, the "TWO" (Polar Sun) corresponds to Alaya, and the "THREE" (Equatorial Sun) corresponds to Mahat.
 The "Will of the Creative Logos," or the "ONE" as the Central Sun, "unites and brings together all forms, giving them the first impulse which becomes in time law."
 This impulse towards unity paradoxically splinters the Cosmos and this "triple One" differentiates "into the many."
-Fohat obeys this impulse to become the "force which brings together the elemental atoms and makes them aggregate and combine"--the origin of Cosmic Kama or the fourth, our solar Sun.
+Fohat obeys this impulse to become the "force which brings together the elemental atoms and makes them aggregate and combine"--the origin of Cosmic Kama or the fourth, our Solar Sun.

 Sources: